 There are four types of assistantships: research, teaching or instructional, professional services and administrative.

-- Graduate Research Assistants perform duties in support of University research, which may or may not relate to the students’ thesis/dissertation.
-GRAs are specific awards; the student assists with a range of duties, including library research, preparation of reports, field studies, and laboratory research.
+- Graduate research assistants perform duties in support of University research, which may or may not relate to the students’ thesis/dissertation.
+GRAs are specific awards.
+The student assists with a range of duties including library research, preparation of reports, field studies and laboratory research.
 This opportunity provides an excellent means for students to learn new techniques and methods as well as expand their knowledge by association with research-oriented responsibilities, whether employed within the student’s academic discipline or in another department.

-- Graduate Teaching Assistants work under the direct supervision of graduate faculty members and are assigned duties related directly to instruction, such as assisting in the preparation of lectures, leading discussion sections, conducting laboratory exercises, grading papers, and keeping class records.
-Advanced graduate students who have completed 18 graduate credit hours in his or her teaching discipline may be given primary responsibility for teaching an undergraduate course, including student assessment and assignment of final grades.
+- Graduate teaching assistants work under the direct supervision of graduate faculty members and are assigned duties related directly to instruction, such as assisting in the preparation of lectures, leading discussion sections, conducting laboratory exercises, grading papers and keeping class records.
+Advanced graduate students who have completed 18 graduate credit hours in their teaching disciplines may be given primary responsibility for teaching an undergraduate course, including student assessment and assignment of final grades.
 GTAs may not be assigned primary responsibilities for teaching and student assessment in courses approved for graduate credit.
 Departments utilizing GTAs must provide orientation and training for students who will have any type of instructional or teaching assignment noted above.
 All graduate students planning to serve as GTAs must participate in a departmental orientation and training program before functioning in the GTA role.
 A student whose native language is not English must present a mock lecture to a group of three faculty (specifically, a faculty member, the graduate coordinator and the department head from the department where the course to be provided resides).
 A decision to allow the student to provide instruction must be unanimous and based on the quality of the spoken English in the mock lecture.

-- Graduate Administrative Assistants aid faculty and staff members with administrative functions, and GSA appointments are available in academic and non-academic units.
+- Graduate administrative assistants aid faculty and staff members with administrative functions, and GSA appointments are available in academic and non-academic units.
 Duties vary, depending on administrative needs of the unit making the award.
-Such work may be clerical, computer-based, and/or editorial in nature.
+Such work may be clerical, computer-based and/or editorial in nature.
 To allow maximum professional development, the student should be given the opportunity to apply his/her academic skills to the assigned tasks and develop new administrative skills.

 All graduate assistantship positions should have a job description describing the duties and other job-related responsibilities.